-Feeling stuck? | Photofocus
+Feeling stuck where you are in what you do?

 Do something different

-The other thing I did yesterday to shake things up a bit was to edit all of these images with the new Luminar Flex.
+The other thing I did yesterday to shake things up a bit was to edit all of these images with the Luminar.
 Quick and easy edits.
 I didn’t delve into the tools and options all that much but it was so easy to use just by finding a preset I liked and tweaking it a bit.
-By using a new tool it made me think about what I wanted for each image and where I could find it in new software.
+Using a new tool made me think about what I wanted for each image and where I could find it in the software.
 It jarred my brain a bit which is what I needed.

 Using editing software and apps can also be a great way to ignite your creative spark again.
 Try something completely out of your comfort zone.
 I’m sure you’ve seen those twirly images try that or the tiny planets.
 Go have fun.
 Let your imagination run wild.